hetmankp/mcmerge/README.md

 You can also fiddle with how wide the river and the valley the river flows through are, the height of the river and the height of the river bank (specified with --valley-height), and the sea level at which water will be placed.
 There are options to control how the river weaves.
 Finally there's an option for how much the river and valley should be narrowed when a river flows on both sides of a chunk.

 Some additional settings worth mentioning are --shift-down which specifies how much to shift the world in the shift phase (and can be negated to shift up).
+The --cover-depth option specifies the depth of blocks that are taken from the surface of the unmerged areas and used as the new surface for the carved out valley.
 It is also possible to skip the relighting step by using --no-relight for quicker results.

 Happy merging!